haasn/libplacebo/README.md

 the API version will be bumped for every change to the public API - even changes that happen on git master.

+## Note to distributors

+If you are planning to package libplacebo for your distribution, you should either start with v0.4.0+ (rolling release / bleeding edge distros), or alternatively stay on the v0.2 branch (which will get backports for the most important fixes).

+The v0.2 branch is rather incomplete and doesn't have a fully-functioning renderer yet, but it's the minimum version required by e.g. VLC 3, as well as the version they vendor, so it will receive VLC 3.0-related bug fix releases (such as v0.2.1) for the foreseeable future - at least until VLC 4.
+If you don't care about support for the renderer, and simply want a stable basis to avoid ABI breaks mid-release, you can stay on this branch.

+I do not recommend packaging or using v0.3.0 at this time, since it has some known issues affecting its use by VLC (fixed in v0.4.0 and v0.2.1).

 ## Authors

 libplacebo's main developer is Niklas Haas